 Best Algarve Beaches to escape the crowd

 Long, tranquil streches of sand to get away from it allKnown for its beautiful beaches and amazing coastline, the Algarve is one of the top beach destinations in the world.
-With the mantra of social distancing in our psyches, you may be worried about being crowded on the beach.
-Don’t be.
-The Algarve has some incredibly long beaches where social distancing is not an issue.
-Even at the height of summer, you can enjoy quality beach days on lesser frequented stretches of sand.
+And there are beaches to suit everyone - secluded coves beaches backed by ochre cliffs, beaches with lively day clubs and great restaurants, and beaches where it's just you, the sea and the sand.
+The Algarve has some incredibly long beaches where even at the height of summer, you can enjoy quality beach days on lesser frequented stretches of sand.
 Just one of the reasons why the Algarve should be your top travel destination after Covid-19.

 An immense stretch of fine sand, Monte Gordo beach has long been a favourite.
 Separated from neighbouring Spain by the Guadiana river, the water here is generally warmer than in more western Algarve beaches.
 Monte Gordo is a popular summer destination, however the beach is so massive (over 4kms) that there is always plenty of room.
 The eastern end, nearest the river estuary, known as Praia de Santo Antonio, tends to be quieter.
 The beach continues, to the west, past Monte Gordo to Praia Verde and Praia Manta Rota.

 Praia da Cacela Velha

 Near to Tavira, Cacela Velha is a charming, tiny, white-washed hamlet that perches above the beautiful Ria Formosa natural park.
 It is the perfect spot for admiring the views and contemplating life.
 The beach is one of unspoilt beauty, a sandbank washed by the tides of the Ria Formosa.
 You reach the beach by a short boat ride from “Sítio da Fábrica” about 1km from Cacela Velha.